cs121-team-panda/coconut-interpreter/README.md

 For frontend installation of `node` and `yarn`, we recommend you install these separately using the latest stable version.
 For Mac users, installations with Homebrew for both `node` and `yarn` should be perfectly fine.

 Note that you should not have to use `sudo` privileges to install all Python requirement packages.
-If you encounter any permission issues, it suggests you have previously installed one of our required packages with `sudo` privileges.
+If you encounter a permission issue, it may suggest you have previously installed one of our required packages with `sudo` privileges.

 ```bash
 # Clone the repository